ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 that create symbol definitions for some subset of your test build.
 Note that file matchers and the simpler list format cannot be mixed for `:defines` ↳ `:test`.

-#### `:defines` ↳ `:release`
+* <h3><code>:defines</code> ↳ <code>:release</code></h3>

   This project configuration entry adds the items of a simple YAML list as symbols to the compilation of every C file in a release build.

   **Default**: `[]` (empty)

-#### `:defines` ↳ `:preprocess`
+* <h3><code>:defines</code> ↳ <code>:preprocess</code></h3>

   This project configuration entry adds the specified items as symbols to any needed preprocessing of components in a test executable's build.
 (Preprocessing must be enabled, `:project` ↳ `:use_test_preprocessor`.)

   Preprocessing here refers to handling macros, conditional includes, etc. in header files that are mocked and in complex test files before runners are generated from them.

   Symbols may be represented in a simple YAML list or with a more sophisticated file matcher YAML key plus symbol list.
 Both are documented below.

   _Note:_ Left unspecified, `:preprocess` symbols default to be identical to `:test` symbols.
 Override this behavior by adding `:defines` ↳ `:preprocess` flags.
 If you want no additional flags for preprocessing regardless of `test` symbols, simply specify an empty list `[]`.

   **Default**: `[]` (empty)

-#### `:defines` ↳ `:test`
+* <h3><code>:defines</code> ↳ <code>:test</code></h3>

   This project configuration entry adds the specified items as symbols to compilation of C components in a test executable's build.

   Symbols may be represented in a simple YAML list or with a more sophisticated file matcher YAML key plus symbol list.
 Both are documented below.

   **Default**: `[]` (empty)

-#### `:defines` ↳ `:unity`
+* <h3><code>:defines</code> ↳ <code>:unity</code></h3>

   This project configuration entry adds symbols used to configure Unity's features in its source and header files at compile time.

   See [Using Unity, CMock & CException](#using-unity-cmock--cexception) for much more on configuring and making use of these frameworks in your build.

   To manage overall command line length, these symbols are only added to compilation when a Unity C source file is compiled.

   No symbols must be set unless Unity's defaults are inappropriate for your environment and needs.

   **Default**: `[]` (empty)

-#### `:defines` ↳ `:cmock`
+* <h3><code>:defines</code> ↳ <code>:cmock</code></h3>

   This project configuration entry adds symbols used to configure CMock's C code features in its source and header files at compile time.

   See [Using Unity, CMock & CException](#using-unity-cmock--cexception) for much more on configuring and making use of these frameworks in your build.

   To manage overall command line length, these symbols are only added to compilation when a CMock C source file is compiled.

   No symbols must be set unless CMock's defaults are inappropriate for your environment and needs.

   **Default**: `[]` (empty)

-#### `:defines` ↳ `:cexception`
+* <h3><code>:defines</code> ↳ <code>:cexception</code></h3>

   This project configuration entry adds symbols used to configure CException's features in its source and header files at compile time.

   See [Using Unity, CMock & CException](#using-unity-cmock--cexception) for much more on configuring and making use of these frameworks in your build.

   To manage overall command line length, these symbols are only added to compilation when a CException C source file is compiled.

   No symbols must be set unless CException's defaults are inappropriate for your environment and needs.

   Note CException must be enabled for it to be added to a release or test build and for these symbols to be added to a build of CException (see link referenced earlier for more).

   **Default**: `[]` (empty)

-#### `:defines` ↳ `:<plugin context>`
+* <h3><code>:defines</code> ↳ <code>:&lt;plugin context&gt;</code>

   Some advanced plugins make use of build contexts as well.
 For instance, the Ceeding Gcov plugin uses a context of `:gcov`, surprisingly enough.
 For any plugins with tools that take advantage of Ceedling's internal mechanisms, you can add to those tools' compilation symbols in the same manner as the built-in contexts.

 ### `:defines` options